 build section of

 .magento.app.yaml.
-The default Magento build hook is a CLI command called
+The default Magento build hook is the

 - Applies patches located in

-vendor/magento/magento-cloud-configuration/patches, as well as optional project-specific patches in
+vendor/magento/ece-patches, as well as optional, project-specific patches in

-Important: At this point the cluster has not been created yet.
-So you should not try to connect to a database or imagine anything was daemonized.
+At this point, the cluster has not been created yet, so you should not try to connect to a database or assume anything was daemonized.

 Phase 3: Prepare the slug

-The result of the build phase is a read-only file system we refer to as a slug.
+The result of the build phase is a read-only file system referred to as a slug.
 In this phase, we create an archive and put the slug in permanent storage.
-The next time you push code, if a service didn’t change, we reuse the slug from the archive.
+The next time you push code, if a service did not change, it uses the slug from the archive.

-- Makes continuous integration builds go faster reusing unchanged code
+- Makes continuous integration build faster by reusing unchanged code

-- If code was changed, makes an updated slug for the next build to possibly reuse
+- If code changes, updates the slug for the next build to reuse

 - Includes static files if the